Actions

 Izuku wrote: Check if ‘fashion-first hiring’ is a real thing???

-He didn’t fully understand all her commentary, but he began annotating his observations in a more critical way — learning to identify flaws, anticipate problems, and analyze people with an eye sharper than most adults.
+He didn’t fully understand all their commentary, but he began annotating his observations in a more critical way — learning to identify flaws, anticipate problems, and analyze people with an eye sharper than most adults.

 Older kids still picked on him sometimes, because kids rarely understood nuance.
 They called him soft, weird, fairy-boy — any insult they could twist into a weapon.
 Izuku still felt each one like a small bruise, but he didn’t cry nearly as often.
 He had learned something else instead.